 You may be super qualified as a tester and be best in your stuff but what developer wants is to see significant bugs, issues that involve core functionality and the analysis of a root cause.

 - Be open-minded and cooperative

 Developers want testers to be open-minded and willing to talk to testers in order to work out the problem or working issue.
-Testers might be astonished that developers would be grateful if they give them an advice or give an expert opinion.
+Testers might be astonished that developer would be grateful if they give them an advice or give an expert opinion.
 It makes their job easier the next time around when coding!